 For communications teams studying how to build authority in the AI Communications era, Anthropic is the case study.
 The company shipped a category-defining product without performing category-defining marketing.
 The citations did the work.

-Anthropic was founded in 2021 by Dario Amodei and Daniela Amodei, with co-founders including Tom Brown, Sam McCandlish, Jack Clark, Jared Kaplan, and Chris Olah — all former senior researchers at OpenAI.
+Anthropic was founded in 2021 by Dario Amodei and Daniela Amodei, with co-founders including Jared Kaplan, Jack Clark, Sam McCandlish, and Benjamin Mann — all former senior researchers at OpenAI.

 Who owns Anthropic?

-Anthropic is a private company.
+Anthropic is a public benefit corporation, privately held.
 Its largest outside investors are Amazon (approximately $8 billion committed) and Google.
-Other backers include Salesforce Ventures, Spark Capital, and Lightspeed Venture Partners.
+Other backers include Iconiq Capital, Fidelity, the Qatar Investment Authority, Salesforce Ventures, Spark Capital, and Lightspeed Venture Partners.
 The founding team retains operational control.
+The company has confidentially filed for an IPO but has not completed one as of August 2026.

 What is Constitutional AI?